squidfunk/mkdocs-material/docs/getting-started.md

 ### Changing the color palette

-A default is hue is defined for every primary and accent color on Google's Material Design [color palette][10], which makes it very easy to change the overall look of the theme.
+A default hue is defined for every primary and accent color on Google's Material Design [color palette][10], which makes it very easy to change the overall look of the theme.
 Just set the primary and accent colors using the following variables: